Loading...

 • The IHT and CGT efficiency of the ‘lifestyle buyer’ - impact of the farm property market - farm values show signs of some weakness

-• The new Tanner case with BPR disallowed on 5 holiday units - the need to restructure not just “push the trade over the line”, but possibly “Tanner Farm Hotel”
+• The relatively new Tanner case with BPR disallowed on 5 holiday units - the need to restructure not just “push the trade over the line”, but possibly “Tanner Farm Hotel” to avoid 0% BPR

-• The complications and risks of the role of the spouse in all succession planning with the surviving spouse relief remaining and the transferable spouse £1million allowance of 100% relief
+• The complications and risks of the role of the spouse in all succession planning with the surviving spouse relief remaining and the transferable spouse £2.5million allowance of 100% relief.
+Greater involvement of the spouse in all farm succession planning

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.